justin0979/devconfig/README.md

 # Base Development Envrionment with React

-After updating `tsconfig.json`, no longer need
+After updating `babel.config.js` to use [JSX Transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html), no longer need

 ```js script
 import React from "react";
 ```

-with functoinal components, but classes will still say it needs to import react.
+with functional components, but classes will still say it needs to import react.

 ## Frontend Only